m-adrien/Freshup/Readme.txt

 -n = NAT

--t = tools : net-tools, ns-lookup
+-t = tools : net-tools, dnsutils, tcpdump

 Other options :
 -F : force the installation on other distrubutions
 BE CAREFUL THIS OPTION MAY HAVE UNEXPECTED EFFECT ON THE SYSTEME !

+-r : reboot the system at the end of Freshup

 *This script was created by Mr. Adrien as part of an Openclassrooms training project *This program is freely accessible and modified under GNU license